- Two Types Of Backlinks: NoFollow Vs. Follow Links Explained

 These links will boost your SEO and see you rise through the Google rankings.

-The more high-quality backlinks that you have pointing users back to your website, the more likely search engines like Google will trust you and view your website as an authoritative source.
+The more high-authority backlinks that you have pointing users back to your website, the more likely search engines like Google will trust you and view your website as an authoritative source.

 Google uses these types of links to increase PageRank value.